 Clearing out, living green, donating stuff … click on the trusted links below for help with creating your perfect place.
 Thanks and make it a clear day!

 FREE ACP downloads: Getting ready to downsize?
 Make a move?
-I’ve created two handy guidelines to help organize the chaos.
-One for sorting and one specifically for consigning your items:
+I’ve created a handy guideline to help organize the chaos:

 WHERE TO RECYLE STUFF:

 Earth 911 Local and National Fabulous directory for getting rid of everything from paint to mattresses.
 Just put in your item and zip code and up pops a list of locations and links to the websites.
 Best of all – it covers the country.
 Perfect for relocating to another state or helping loved ones who live out of town.

 Oregon Metro Very user friendly with lots of good information for home and work regarding recycle, reuse programs.
 Including the terrific “FORK IT OVER” program for food establishments that share with non-profits all over the Portland area.
 Links to sustainable living guides and community events.

 Far West Recycle Portland Area only: My pick for the best local website for information on recycle 101.
 Includes photos, links, easy to understand explanations for why we are working so hard to recycle ALL consumable goods.
 Includes maps for drop-off locations.